 Issue 22 also includes a studio visit in Brooklyn with Hank Willis Thomas, who creates powerful work at the intersection of race, art and politics.
 We go for a pint with Viz cartoonist Barney Farmer, author of Drunken Bakers, The Male Online and other painfully funny takes on modern British society.
 Talk with outspoken Edinburgh rap trio Young Fathers.
 Chat philosophy with Patricia MacCormack and Warren Ellis.
 And phone up 95-year-old WWII veteran and activist Harry Leslie Smith about his crowdfunded tour of the world’s refugee hotspots.

 PLUS: Artist Taxi Driver, Downtown for Democracy, Molly Crabapple and Marwan Hirsham, Amplifier Foundation, protest in South Korea, the Guerrilla Girls, the Rev. Billy of the Church of Stop Shopping, Sea-Watch, Steve Lazarides, and Yinka Shonibare.
 And some other stuff like The Brexit TV Times.

-20% of proceeds will go to RAICES, a nonprofit agency that promotes justice by providing free and low-cost legal services to underserved immigrant children, families, and refugees in Texas.
+Proceeds will go to RAICES, a nonprofit agency that promotes justice by providing free and low-cost legal services to underserved immigrant children, families, and refugees in Texas.
 Since the Trump administration’s family separation policy at the US border, RAICES has found itself at the frontline of the fight to protect and reunite families and children.
 Their work now extends outside Texas, and they recently launched the National Families Together Hotline to aid in reuniting families that have been separated upon entry into the US.

 (Top image: Hank Willis Thomas – Things That Make You Go Hmmmmm?!!)